snoopy202/Near-Earth-Objects-Classification/README.md

 ## Statement

 In this project, we used artificial neural networks (ANNs) to perform binary classification to predict whether Near-Earth Objects (NEOs) are hazardous or not.
-All the details and code can be found in the [NASA_NEOs_ANN_Classification.ipynb](https://github.com/doguilmak/Nearest-Earth-Objects-Classification/blob/main/NASA_NEOs_ANN_Classification.ipynb) file.

 ![Accuracy and Loss](acc_loss.png)